 RE100 is working to massively increase demand for – and delivery of – renewable energy.

 The RE100 members, including 30 Global Fortune 500 companies, have a total revenue of >$2.75 trillion and operate in a diverse range of sectors – from IT to automobile manufacturing.
-The companies are creating demand for over 180 TWh of renewable electricity annually.
-If RE100 was a country it would be a large country in the world in terms of electricity demand.
+Putting renewables at the heart of business strategy, the current 155 members are creating demand for 188 TWh of renewable power per year – equivalent to the 23rd largest country electricity consumption in the world

 The member companies disclose their environmental data annually through CDP and RE100.
 The emissions associated with purchased electricity are categorized as “Scope 2” in the Greenhouse Gas Protocol.
 RE100 published a technical briefing, showing companies how to accurately describe their usage and procurement of renewable electricity.